 Freeze-Thaw Dates

+Big Green Lake’s freeze and thaw dates have been monitored annually from 1939-present.
+These freeze and thaw dates are presently documented by J. Norton and the GLSD.

+It is critical to establish consistent definitions of lake freezing and thawing, particularly for long-term datasets.
+In Green Lake:

+Ice-on: Complete ice cover from Sandstone to Robin Hood; not a completely frozen lake.

+Ice-off: Ability to take a boat from the east end of Green Lake to the west end.
+Ice chunks are okay.

-Big Green Lake’s freeze and thaw dates have been monitored annually from 1939-present. and J. Norton has used these consistent definitions since monitoring began; the GLSD changed from the definition above to completely frozen lake around 2000.
+J. Norton has used these consistent definitions since monitoring began; the GLSD changed from the original ice-on definition above to using the guideline of a completely frozen lake around 2000.

-J. Nortonnumber of days that Big Green Lake remains frozen has decreased since 1939, changing from an average of 98 days in 1939 to 67 days in 2018 (See Figure 34 and Figure 35), or 31 fewer days of ice cover annually.
+Based on the J. Norton data, the number of days that Big Green Lake remains frozen has decreased since 1939, changing from an average of 98 days in 1939 to 67 days in 2018 (See Figure 34 and Figure 35), or 31 fewer days of ice cover annually.

-In addition to fewer days frozen each year, freeze/thaw records indicate that Big Green Lake may be freezing later each year, averaging December 23 for all data (1939-2018) and January 19 in the last five years (2013-2018).
+In addition to fewer days frozen each year, freeze/thaw records indicate that Big Green Lake may be freezing later each year, averaging December 23 for all data (1939-2018) and January 19 in the last five years (2014-2019).